Sahebganj: Modern Period

-The entire Santhal Pargana along with portions of the present Hazaribagh, Munger, Jamui, Lakhisarai, Begusarai, Saharsa, a part of Purnia and Bhagalpur, districts was termed as "Jungle Terai" by the English on assumption of Diwani in Sept.
+The entire Santal Pargana along with portions of the present Hazaribagh, Munger, Jamui, Lakhisarai, Begusarai, Saharsa, a part of Purnia and Bhagalpur, districts was termed as "Jungle Terai" by the English on assumption of Diwani in Sept.
 1763 from Shah Alam II at Allahabad after the Allahabad Treaty.
 The victory at Plassey made British master of the then Bengal which contained the present Sahibganj District.
-In Santhal Pargana, they were up against a band of simple but determined opponents, the Paharias.
+In Santal Pargana, they were up against a band of simple but determined opponents, the Paharias.
 Paharias were lovers of freedom and could not tolerate any intruder in their homeland.
 The English were very much concerned and Warren Hastings the Governor General of India organized a special corps of 800 men in 1772 to curb the Paharias.
 The corps was put under the command of Captain Brooke, who was appointed the Military Governor of the Jungle terai.
-As a direct consequence of the Santhal Hul or Rebellion of 1854–55 led by Sido and Kanu brothers Santhal Pargana has been created as a separate district in 1855 by ceding portions of Bhagalpur (which is now in Bihar) and Birbhum (which is now in West Bengal) district.
-The 1942 movement also spread to entire Santhal Pargana division, for that matter in Sahibganj and on 11 August 1942 a general strike was observed.
+As a direct consequence of the Santal Hul or Rebellion of 1854–55 led by Sido and Kanu brothers Santal Pargana has been created as a separate district in 1855 by ceding portions of Bhagalpur (which is now in Bihar) and Birbhum (which is now in West Bengal) district.
+The 1942 movement also spread to entire Santal Pargana division, for that matter in Sahibganj and on 11 August 1942 a general strike was observed.
 On 12 August 1942 a procession was taken out at Godda and soon the entire district was aflame.
-Thus the district of Santhal Pargana marched hand-in-hand with other parts of the State in the protracted struggle for country's freedom which resulted on 15 August 1947 in the end of slavery.
+Thus the district of Santal Pargana marched hand-in-hand with other parts of the State in the protracted struggle for country's freedom which resulted on 15 August 1947 in the end of slavery.

 Post independence

 Government considered the Paharias and other tribals of Rajmahal hills as demographically underdeveloped section of society and embarked on policies and plans for their emancipation.
 Government's efforts in the past could not bring the desired results and the district continued to remain relatively backward.
-The Jharkhand Movement for separate statehood thus gained momentum and on 15 November 2000, a separate state named as Jharkhand came into existence comprising the 18 districts of the Chota Nagpur and Santhal Pargana divisions.
+The Jharkhand Movement for separate statehood thus gained momentum and on 15 November 2000, a separate state named as Jharkhand came into existence comprising the 18 districts of the Chota Nagpur and Santal Pargana divisions.

 Demographics

 Population

-According to the 2011 Census of India, Sahibganj had a total population of 88,2214, of which 46,449 (53%) were males and 41,675 (47%) were females.
+According to the 2011 Census of India, Sahibganj had a total population of 88,214, of which 46,449 (53%) were males and 41,675 (47%) were females.
 Population in the age range 0–6 years was 12,262.
 The total number of literate persons in Sahibganj was 75,952 (79.21% of the population over 6 years).